ObeoNetwork/M2Doc/ref-doc/nightly/index.md

 ![The template editor.]({{page.relativePath}}/ref-doc/nightly/images/Template%20editor.png "The template editor.")

 The first table at the top lists variables needed by the template.
 Each variable has a declared [type](https://www.eclipse.org/acceleo/documentation/aql.html#Typeliterals).
-This type is used to [validate](index.html#validating-a-generation-setup) the template and to select a value in the [Generation configuration wizard](index.html#generation-configuration-wizard) and the [Generation configuration editor](index.html#generation-configuration-editor).
+This type is used to [validate](index.html#validating-a-generation-setup) the template and to select a value in the [Generation configuration wizard](index.html#generation-configuration-wizard).
 Three menus are accessible using right click on the variable table.

 ![The variables menu.]({{page.relativePath}}/ref-doc/nightly/images/Template%20editor%20-%20variables%20menu.png "The variables menu.")